 Lactae Hevea has developed a range of high-performance soles for footwear produced from a natural rubber extracted from the milk of the Hevea tree.

-The soles manufactured by Reltex and marketed under the Lactae Hevea brand, are made completely from Hevea sap or milk, making them 100% natural latex rubber soles.
+The soles manufactured by Reltex and marketed under the Lactae Hevea brand, are made completely from 100% Hevea milk, making them 100% natural latex rubber soles.

 The Hevea tree is the only one of 2500 plant species that produces this high-performance polymer.
 The extraction of the milk contributes to the renewal of the tree, with each harvest allowing the tree to regenerate with a new life cycle.
 The harvest does not require any deforestation, with each Hevea tree being felled after 25 years and a new one is planted.